Hong Kong Company Setup Guide: Steps to establish a company in Hong Kong

 How much does it cost to set up a company in Hong Kong?

-How long does it take to set up a limited company?
-How soon can I set up?
+How long does it take to establish a limited company?

 Is it better to register a new company on my own or on behalf of the company?